Recruitment

 As part of the recruitment process, clubs are asked to appoint a Recruitment Coordinator.
 The Coordinator is your Recruitment Officer, their responsibilities are laid out in the manual linked below.

-The manual is to be completed by June 7th for Summer competition clubs and a copy sent to Game Development (sam@baseballqld.asn.au) and Club Support (nick.wyllie@baseballqld.asn.au) to ensure that we can support your club to deliver on it’s recruitment goals.
+Send your completed manual to Game Development ([email protected]) and Club Support ([email protected]) to ensure that we can support your club to deliver on its recruitment goals.

 Templates and other supporting documents can be found below.